thepalbi/tsm-pipeline/README.md

 The files `nosqlinjection_projects.txt`, `sqlinjection_projects.txt`, and `xss_projects.txt` contains each one a a list of databases to be fetched from the LGTM site.

-Run `python3 -m misc.scrape -dld [project-slug] -o [outputdirectory]` where `project-slug` is one database listed in the three aforementioned files (e.g. `1046224544/fontend`).
-The result of the script is a zip file (e.g., `outputdirectory/1046224544-fontend.zip`) which will be placed in the folder `outputdirectory` that must exist beforehand.
+To get projects for LGTM site you can run `python3 -m misc.scrape -dld [project-slug] -o [projectFolder]` where`project-slug` is one database listed in the three aforementioned files (e.g. `1046224544/fontend`).
+The result of the script is a zip file (e.g., `projectFolder/1046224544-fontend.zip`) which will be placed in the folder `projectFolder` that must exist beforehand.

 Finally unzip the zip file corresponding to the downloaded database (e.g., `output/1046224544-fontend.zip`)